zmaragdus/PortablePowerSupply/SPECIFICATIONS.md

 #### User Interface

 - Output voltage and current limits adjusted via independent rotary dials.
-- Rotary dials connected to potentiometer (preferred) or quadrature encoder (if microcontroller has sufficient capabilities and cost impact is modest).
+- Rotary dials connected to potentiometer.
 - Output enabled/disabled through latching pushbutton.
 - LED indicator for power states: LED on for output activated, LED off for output deactivated, and LED blinking for fault.
 - Digital display must, at minimum, show actual output voltage and current.
 If additional area / capabilities exist, can also display output setpoints and any active faults (either a numeric code or an explicit statement).